At a glance

 “That can totally change our direction... when we open ourselves up to being vulnerable, we overcome those fears of the unknown to be able to shift forward and embrace that newness.”

-3. Creating a sense of adventure
+3. It can create a sense of adventure

 A new style of “adventure learning” is being used with school students to engage them in challenges that are both mental and physical to develop determination and drive to succeed.